dauphongxd/SimpleEncryptionCLI/README.md

    - Manages logging of all program activities.
    - Writes log entries to a specified file.

-4. README.md (this file)
-   - Provides information about the project and how to run it.

 ## How to Compile and Run